 When you go to a live pole dancing class, a good teacher will watch you carefully and help you make adjustments to do thing correctly.
 In the end, it helps you become a better pole dancer and look like a professional as well.

 So, I am going to re-emphasize and build upon the good posture for all parts of your body.

 When you first learn a pole move, you should strive to understand where to place your hands and legs and at the proper angle in relationship to the pole.
 You will also need to know points of contact on your skin for grip.

 If you execute a pole spin with bad form, not only will it look really ugly, but you could get injured.
 Here is a good example.

 If you lock out the elbow on the lower arm (especially if you are double jointed like me) you could injure yourself doing this spin.
-It puts too much pressure in the joint.
-You should feel the back of your triceps muscle against a part of your rib cage with a slight bed in the elbow when you are first learn the straddle pole spin.
+It puts too much pressure on the joint.
+You should feel the back of your triceps muscle against a part of your rib cage with a slight bend in the elbow when you are first to learn the straddle pole spin.

 Legs should be perpendicular to the pole and the hips tucked under, the lower core pulling upward.